Sayani07/gravitas/README.md

 #> # … with 8,550 more rows, and 4 more variables: runs_per_over <dbl>,
 #> #   run_rate <dbl>, data_index <int>, over_inning <fct>
 ```

+#### Visualize granularities for non-temporal data

+Letter value plot of total runs per over is shown overs of the innings
+(x-axis) and innings of the match (facet).
+It can be observed that there
+is no clear upward shift in runs in the second innings as compared to
+the first innings.
+The variability in runs increases as the teams
+approach towards the end of the innings, as observed through the longer
+and more distinct letter values.

 ``` r